Rupandehi District

 Rupandehi District (रुपन्देही जिल्ला; [ɾu.pʌn.de.i; -e.ɦi]), a part of Lumbini Province, is one of the seventy-seven districts of Nepal and covers an area of 1,360 km2.
 The district headquarter is Bhairahawa.
-As per the national census 2011, the population of Rupandehi was 880,196.
+As per the national census 2021, the population of Rupandehi was 1,118,975.

 Etymology

-Rupandehi is named after Rupadevi, the queen of King Suddhodana.
+Rupandehi is named after Rupandevi temple which is situated in garden of Lumbini, where, the queen of King Suddhodana visited and give birth to Siddhartha Gautama Buddha.

 History

 Lumbini, birthplace of Buddha, lies in Rupandehi district.
 Devdaha, the birthplace of Mayadevi (mother of Buddha), also lies in Rupandehi district.